Capitalist theory clearly breaks down when it comes to the climate crisis – or many other forms of pollution.

-The problem is not government; some will always be needed in civil society.
+The problem is not government; some government will always be needed in civil society.
 The problem is that government has become corrupted: it is a source of power, and therefore will be appealing to the wrong types of people.
 Corporations are even worse because the accountability is lower.
 If politicians screw up badly enough, they’ll be tossed out.
-If a CEO screws up badly enough, the company he mucked up will get a bailout and he’ll get a hundred-million-dollar golden parachute.
+If a CEO screws up badly enough, the company he mucked up will get a bailout and he’ll get a massive golden parachute.

 Unless, of course, there are government regulations prohibiting such things.
-The market does not and will not, because the market credo is greed is good.
+The market does not and will not, because the market credo is Greed is Good.
 CEOs will not self-regulate; you can hardly ask an addict to refrain from heroin while throwing the stuff at him.

 How to keep the government honest is another question for another day.